Gorgias Salesforce integration: A complete overview for 2026

 -

-Simply moving data between fields is yesterday's solution.
-The future of great customer support isn't about syncing data; it's about giving both your human agents and your AI instant, easy access to comprehensive knowledge.
-A tool like eesel AI is the modern way to get that unified customer view you're after, but with less hassle, more power, and a price that makes sense.
+The future of customer support is about accessibility: giving both your agents and your AI tools easy access to comprehensive knowledge.
+Using a tool like eesel AI alongside a platform as powerful as Gorgias is a modern way to reach your goals with efficiency and scale.

-Ready to see what a truly knowledgeable helpdesk can do for your team?
+Ready to see how a knowledgeable helpdesk can support your team?
 Give eesel AI a try and unify your knowledge in minutes.

 Frequently asked questions